Bakafish/DNX_Affinity/doc/readme.txt

 file.
 Use an editor to change any text surrounded by at '@' signs for live values.
 Currently, doxyfile.in contains the following autoconf variables:

-  @VERSION@ - the DNX major.minor version number.
+  @VERSION@ - the DNX major.minor version numbers.
-  @REVISION@ - the DNX revision number of the source.
   @top_srcdir@ - the top-level source directory - where configure.ac is located.

 Others may be added over time.
 Replace these variables by hand, and this file